Towards Carbon-Free Electricity: A Flow-Based Framework for Power Grid Carbon Accounting and Decarbonization: Carbon-Electricity Market Design

 \subsubsection{Wholesale Electricity Market}

 While wholesale electricity markets may vary in structure and procedural rules across different jurisdictions, they share the same basic elements.
-In particular, the primary task of power system operation involves the physical control of three key elements: \begin{itemize} \item [1)] \emph{Energy Balance}: allocation of electricity generation among suppliers and demanders that clears the market in real-time and maintains a physical balance between power generation and load demand.
+In particular, the primary task of power system operation involves three key elements: \begin{itemize} \item [1)] \emph{Energy Balance}: allocation of electricity generation among suppliers and demanders that clears the market in real-time and maintains a physical balance between power generation and load demand.

-\item[2)] \emph{Transmission Congestion Management}: allocation of available transmission capacity among suppliers and demanders to maintain the system stability and mitigate forced load shedding. \item[3)] \emph{Reserves Provision}: provision of reserve capacities (or ancillary services) for generation and transmission to ensure power system reliability and security.
+\item[2)] \emph{Transmission Congestion Management}: allocation of available transmission capacity among suppliers and demanders to maintain system stability and mitigate forced load shedding. \item[3)] \emph{Reserves Provision}: provision of reserve capacities (or ancillary services) for generation and transmission to ensure power system reliability and security.

 \end{itemize}

 Accordingly, these three elements give rise to the energy market, transmission market, and reserve market, respectively.
 Each of these elements can be further differentiated by time scales, ranging from \emph{forward planning} to \emph{real-time operations}.
 Forward planning includes long-term resource adequacy plans, short-term day-ahead plans for the next day's operating cycle, and hour-ahead plans for the next few hours (typically 1, 2, or 4 hours).
 Real-time operations are conducted on a time frame that ranges from 1 hour down to 5 minutes prior to the actual dispatch.
 The forward markets can be viewed as financial markets, where the physical commitment of resources is indicative rather than binding, especially in long-term bilateral contracts.
 Nevertheless, as time progresses, the disparities between contracts and physical systems diminish and are eventually settled at the real-time price.